Karol Lucero

-Karol Jesús Lucero Venegas (born 17 April 1987), also known by his old stage name, Karol Dance, is a Chilean television presenter, radio host and businessman.
-He has also dabbled as a singer and actor.
+Karol Jesús Lucero Venegas (born 17 April 1987), known by his old stage name, Karol Pinga Loca Dance, is a Chilean television presenter, radio host, musician, singer, and actor.

-Up until 2019, he was one of the most recognizable characters of the television channel Mega, where he served as a panelist in the magazine Mucho gusto and the radio station Radio Carolina, where he hosted “Comunidad K”.
+Up until 2019, he was one of the characters on the television channel Mega, where he served as a panelist in the magazine Mucho Gusto and the radio station Radio Carolina, where he hosted “Comunidad K”.
 He was also a columnist for the Hoy x Hoy newspaper.

 Due to being widely criticized by the protesters of the Chilean social outburst, along with several other controversies, Karol temporarily retired from being a public figure.

 Biography

 Karol Lucero was born in Santiago.
 His parents Nancy Venegas and Fernando Lucero named him after Karol Wojtyla (Pope John Paul II), as he was visiting Chile at the time.
 Karol has a younger brother, named Felipe.

 He studied at the Colegio Fray Camilo Henriquez and graduated from eighth grade at the Colegio Lucila Godoy.
 For a time, he belonged to the first fire company of San Miguel.
 In 2003 he took a course in media development.
 In 2004 he graduated from the Liceo Andrés Bello, giving the final speech of his generation and receiving honors.
-At 17 he entered the university to study law, but abandoned his studies after studying three years.
+At 17 he entered the university to study law but abandoned his studies after learning three years.

 Career

-He began to work in the television program SQP in January and February 2008, representing the Pokémon subculture.
+He began his career in television with the program SQP in January and February 2008, where he represented the Pokémon subculture.

-In May 2008 he was invited by the production of Yingo of Chilevision to be part of the cast of the youth program and sign a contract with the television station, where he now works as a host, and is also host of the program Sin vergüenza which is broadcast on Saturdays and Sundays in Chilevision.
+In May 2008, he received an invitation from Chilevision's Yingo production to join the cast of the youth program and subsequently signed a contract with the television station.
+He currently serves as a host on the program and also hosts Sin vergüenza, which airs on Saturdays and Sundays on Chilevision.

-Since the beginning of 2008 is invited to be a stable program panelist Pegao' a las Sabanas on Radio Carolina and hosted his own show in 2009 and 2010 along with Nicole Gomez in Domingo Poncea2 and from 2011 led the first radio video music of Chile Comunidad K.
+From the start of 2008, Lucero has been a consistent panelist on the Radio Carolina program Pegao' a las Sabanas.
+He co-hosts the show Domingo Poncea2 with Nicole Gomez since 2009.
+In 2011, he played a significant role in the first radio music video of Chile, Comunidad K.

-Then in March 2010, he starred in Amor Virtual first Chilevision mini-series, he was also a special guest on Teatro en Chilevisión.
-Later, in September 2010, he starred in Don diablo second Chilevisión mini-series.
-He also starred in the mini-series Vampiras.
+In March 2010, Lucero took a lead role in Amor Virtual, the inaugural Chilevision mini-series.
+He also appeared as a special guest on Teatro en Chilevisión.
+Later, in September 2010, he starred in Don Diablo, the second Chilevisión mini-series.
+His involvement also extended to the mini-series Vampiras.